cwoods2001/MSci_Project/README.md

-Investigating Mobile Genetic Elements as Vectors of Antimicrobial Resistance in Klebsiella pneumoniae Using Machine Learning Techniques
+Investigating Mobile Genetic Elements as Vectors of Antimicrobial Resistance in _Klebsiella pneumoniae_ Using Machine Learning Techniques

 Overview

 This repository contains all scripts and supplementary material for the MSci research project:
-“Investigating Mobile Genetic Elements (MGEs) as Vectors for Antimicrobial Resistance (AMR) in Klebsiella pneumoniae Using Machine Learning Techniques.”
+“Investigating Mobile Genetic Elements (MGEs) as Vectors for Antimicrobial Resistance (AMR) in _Klebsiella pneumoniae_ Using Machine Learning Techniques.”

-The project combines genomic analysis, mobile element detection, and interpretable machine learning models to predict resistance phenotypes and investigate the role of plasmids and bacteriophages in AMR in Klebsiella pneumoniae.
+The project combines genomic analysis, mobile element detection, and interpretable machine learning models to predict resistance phenotypes and investigate the role of plasmids and bacteriophages in AMR in _Klebsiella pneumoniae_.

 Repository Structure
 •	Docs/: Project report, supplementary data, and figures.